Error063/artemis/readme.md

 Games listed below have been tested and confirmed working.
 Only game versions older then the version currently active in arcades, or games versions that have not recieved a major update in over one year, are supported.

 + CHUNITHM
-    + All versions up to SUN
+    + All versions up to SUN PLUS

 + crossbeats REV.
     + All versions + omnimix